One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Proof of Theorem

 Here, $e\in H^2(M_r; \Lambda')$ is the Euler class of (\ref{orbundle}), and we used the canonical identification of $H^2(M_a)$, $H^2(M_b)$ and of $H^2(M_r)$. \end{theorem}

 For the linear action (\ref{eqaction}) of $S^1$ with weight vector $w$ on $\C^n$ with the standard symplectic form, the moment map is and any nonzero value of $\phi$ is a regular value.
-Since $S^{2k+1}$ is $S^1$-equivariantly diffeomorphic to a regular level set of $\phi$, $\CP^k_w$ is a symplectic reduced space at a regular value of the moment map of the $S^1$ action (\ref{eqaction}).
+Since $S^{2k+1}$ is $S^1$-equivariantly diffeomorphic to a regular level set of $\phi$, $\CP^k_w$ is a symplectic reduced space at a regular value of $\phi$.
 Hence, we are in the situation as described in the Duistermaat--Heckman theorem.
 In particular we obtain the following lemma.

 \begin{lemma} Let $S^1$ act on $\C^{k+1}$ ($k > 0$) with weight vector $w = (w_1, \dots, w_{k+1})$, where $w_i \in \N$ for $i=1, \dots, k+1$, and $\gcd(w_1, \dots, w_{k+1}) =1$.
 Let $S^{2k+1}\subset \C^{k+1}$ and let $\CP^k_{w} =S^{2k+1}/S^1$ be the weighted projective space.
 Let $m=\mbox{lcm} (w_1, \dots, w_{k+1})$, and let $e$ be the Euler class of the principal bundle